Strategoose/gva_publication/README.md

 The code is published in the [open](https://www.gov.uk/service-manual/technology/making-source-code-open-and-reusable), and aligns with the [Open Government National Action Plan](https://www.gov.uk/government/publications/uk-open-government-national-action-plan-2016-18/uk-open-government-national-action-plan-2016-18).
 This helps make the information provided in statistical publications more transparent, for example by showing how anonymisation and rounding has taken place.

 In this repo we use a [Jupyter](http://jupyter.org/) notebook for each publication to run source code contained in separate packages and create the publications's outputs.
 Jupyter allows for easy visualisation and documentation for [literate programming](https://en.wikipedia.org/wiki/Literate_programming), and has been adopted by major tech companies, including: [Google](https://cloud.google.com/datalab/) [(also)](https://research.google.com/colaboratory/), Microsoft, Bloomberg, [Netflix](https://medium.com/@NetflixTechBlog/notebook-innovation-591ee3221233), [IBM](https://www.ibm.com/cloud/pixiedust).
-Storing the source separately allows different aspects of the publications to be independtly version controlled.
+Storing the source separately allows different aspects of the publications to be independtly version controlled, and consistency between each publication.

 Each publication will generally follow the following format: